-The removal of trees where necessary at construction sites (e.g., during clearing and grubbing) under Alternatives 1, 2, and 3 would reduce the extent of riparian vegetation, including vegetation supporting shaded riverine aquatic (SRA) cover habitat (see Tables 9-3a, 9-3b, 9-4a, and 9-4b in Chapter 9, Vegetation and Wetland Resources).
-Under Alternative 2, tree removal would also occur along the Sacramento River during construction of the Sacramento River discharge (Tables 9-4a and 9-4b in Chapter 9, Vegetation and Wetland Resources).
+Shaded riverine aquatic (SRA) cover is a component of riparian vegetation.
+SRA cover is defined as the unique, nearshore aquatic area occurring at the interface between a river (or stream) and adjacent woody riparian habitat (Fris and DeHaven 1993).
+Riparian vegetation, including vegetation supporting SRA cover, occurs in three land cover types: forested wetland, scrub-shrub wetland, and upland riparian.
+The removal of trees in these land cover types where necessary at construction sites (e.g., during clearing and grubbing) under Alternatives 1 and 3 would reduce the extent of riparian vegetation, including vegetation supporting SRA cover habitat (Tables 9-2a and 9-2bin Chapter 9, Vegetation and Wetland Resources).
+Under Alternative 2, tree removal would occur in many of the same locations as under Alternatives 1 and 3, but would also occur along Wilson, Grapevine, and Antelope creeks during construction of the South Road and along the Sacramento River during construction of the Sacramento River discharge (Tables 9-4a and 9-4b).
+A comparison of the total impacts on these three land cover types (forested wetland, scrub-shrub wetland, and upland riparian) between Alternative 1 or 3 and Alternative 2 is shown in Table 9-5.
+Although impact acreages of SRA cover would be much smaller than these riparian impacts, riparian impacts provide a reasonable measure of the relative magnitude of SRA cover impacts under each alternative.
+Under Alternatives 1 and 3, total impacts on riparian vegetation, and therefore SRA cover, would be the same, while impacts under Alternative 2 would be approximately 40% more than under Alternatives 1 or 3.
+Sites reservoir inundation and road construction account for the majority of impacts on riparian vegetation and SRA cover under all alternatives.

 Riparian vegetation is important in controlling stream bank erosion, contributing to instream structural diversity, and maintaining undercut banks in the absence of rock revetment.
 In addition, canopy cover (overhanging vegetation [a form of SRA cover]) maintains shade that is necessary to reduce thermal input and provides an energy input to the aquatic habitats in the form of fallen leaves and insects (a food source for fish).
-SRA cover also provides fish with protection from predators in the form of undercut banks and instream woody material in the form of submerged branches, roots, and logs.
+SRA cover also provides fish with protection from predators in the form of undercut banks and instream woody material in the form of submerged branches, roots, and logs, and provides habitat for several native, regionally important fish and wildlife species.

 Riparian and SRA cover habitats are essential components of salmonid rearing habitat that may limit the production and abundance of salmonids in the Sacramento River.
 Salmonid populations in particular are highly influenced by the amount of available cover (Raleigh et al. 1984).
-The amount of existing riparian and SRA cover habitat in the study area and in the region is of variable quality because of past and ongoing impacts, including levee construction and bank protection activities (i.e., placement of rock revetment).
+The amount of existing riparian and SRA cover habitat in the study area and in the region is of variable quality because of past and ongoing impacts, including levee construction and bank protection activities (i.e., placement of rock revetment), livestock grazing, and clearing for agricultural use.